All Episodes

 That's what I would have done.

-And I've been saying it in a lead up to this entire situation because it was obvious where this was headed.
+And I've been saying it in the lead up to this entire situation because it was obvious where this was headed.

 You didn't have to be a brain surgeon to figure it out.

-When China does take Taiwan, uh, remember you heard it here first.
+When China does take Taiwan, remember you heard it here first.

 Not that it's something we'd ever be proud of being right about.

-But if we are foolish and reject what history has taught us, and this is where I go back to the last century, over a hundred million people slaughtered in the name of you know communism and Mao and China and Stalin and Russia and Nazism and fascism and Imperial Japan, etc.
+But if we are foolish and reject what history has taught us, and this is where I go back to the last century, over 100 million people slaughtered in the name of communism and Mao and China and Stalin and Russia and Nazism and fascism and Imperial Japan.

 If you doubt that could happen again, you're not living in the real world.

-You know, a lot of the economy, a lot of the conflicts we have are all based on a fundamental formula, which is that uh that's all predicated on a foundation that energy is the lifeblood of the world's economy.
+You know, a lot of the economy, a lot of the conflicts we have are all based on a fundamental formula, which is that it's all predicated on a foundation that energy is the lifeblood of the world's economy.

 And then that becomes problematic because you need to protect the free flow of oil, energy, at market prices.